Bandwidth/bandwidth.github.io/campaigns/csp/guides/bandwidth10dlcCampaignCspUiGuide.md

 ## Register a campaign
 Once you log into the Bandwidth Dashboard, you should see **Campaigns** in the navigation bar.
 If you select it, you will be routed to the **Brands** sub navigation.
-From there you can select the **Campaigns** sub navigation which is where you will see a list of the campaigns that have been previously registered on your account.<br/>
+From there you can select the **Campaigns** sub navigation which is where you will see a list of the campaigns that have been previously registered on your account. <br/>

 <img src="../../../images/campaign-list-new.png" style="max-width:95%"><br/>

+If you have not previously registered a campaign you will see **CREATE A NEW CAMPAIGN**.
+If you select **CREATE A NEW CAMPAIGN** or **+ NEW CAMPAIGN** you will be prompted with the campaign registration form.<br/>

 The first section is where you will select the brand you want to associate with the campaign.<br/>